state-less/javascript.forum/posts/Why should we use TypeScript over JavaScript.md

 #### Typed code is a lot more readable.
 It's much more obvious what happens if you're always aware of the shape and flow of data within your code.

-The most valuable benefit of a high quality codebase is that it speeds you up 10x all while reducing frustration to a minimum.
+The most valuable benefit of a high quality codebase is that it speeds you up 10x<sup>*</sup> all while reducing frustration to a minimum.
 If you have a codebase that reads like a book, you can easily keep a mental representation of the entire codebase.
 Bugs tend to become a lot more obvious and most of the times you immediately know where and how you need to fix them.
 This makes things much more predictable and enables the team to better estimate the effort needed in order to fix a bug.
 This takes risk out of a project and increases plannability allowing your PO to better align the roadmap with the teams estimation.

+<sub>* When compared to a huge and messy codebase.
+Features that can be delivered within a day might take up multiple weeks if your code is messy.
+Bugs that are fixable within minutes in a clean and structured codebase may take weeks of debugging and frustration.</sub>

+Scalability of your codebase becomes a huge issue when it's not structured and clean and will only slow you down even more as it grows.

+### Speed
+A proper IDE with TypeScript support helps you to speed up your coding by an order of magnitude.
+Here are a few examples of how to speed up your coding stay in the flow.

+*Note: VS Code offers pretty good support for .js files, personally however I feel like IDE support is much better for TypeScript than it is for JavaScript*

+* **Shortcuts**
+Use Ctrl + Space for autocompletion of variables.
+This saves you a second for every variable or function you type.
+* **Auto Imports**
+Instead of taking you out of the typing flow, auto imports allow you to leave your cursor at the same position saving you a whole lot of time for each import you have to do.
+You don't have to scroll to the top, you don't have to write the import manually and you don't have to scroll back down and find the place where you left.
+It's just much more seamless if you press Ctrl + Space for Auto Imports.
+Just hit enter and continue typing.
+* **Multicursor**
+If you have to edit the same part of text or repeat the same action for multiple lines of text you can use two shortcuts.
+Ctrl + Shift + Down to create another cursor a line below. (image adding the same character infront of every line).
+Instead of repeating this manually for every line you can simply create multiple cursors.
+You can also press Ctrl + D to select the next instance of the highlighted part with another cursor.
+This allows you to edit all occurences of some text at the same time, simply by highlighting something and keeping Ctrl + D pressed for a while.
+* **Refactoring**
+Want to rename a variable?
+Press F2.
+Don't do a search and replace or edit it manually, that's error prone.
+You might accidentally rename a variable with the same name in a different scope, or miss a few variables when doing it by hand.
+The rename functionality of your IDE makes sure all **references** of that variable are renamed.

 Here are a few additional aspects to consider in terms of code quality besides using a typed language: